 This is a translation from chronicle written by CEO and co-founder Herman Smith, originally published by bygg.no.

 I use ChatGPT every day.
-It’s a powerful example of how far generative AI has come – and I see huge, still largely untapped potential for the construction industry to benefit from this kind of technology.
+It shows how far generative AI has come, and I see a lot of untapped potential for the construction industry in this kind of technology.

 But it’s precisely when you apply tools like this to construction that the limitations become obvious.
 Our industry is built on complex value chains, one-off projects, specialized processes, and strict competence and responsibility requirements.
 Each of these factors on its own makes it clear that generic, “one size fits all” AI isn’t enough.